Toyota Aygo review

 The standard five-speed manual gearbox is still pretty easy to use and the Toyota’s light controls mean it isn’t particularly tiring to drive for long periods or in heavy traffic.
 There’s also the option of an x-shift automatic gearbox, which is fine if you absolutely must have an auto.
 Next to the autos in an i10 or Picanto, though, it feels quite jerky at low speeds.

 Despite its small size, you get a good view out of the Toyota Aygo.
 This is thanks to the large windows and a relatively raised seating position.
 As a result, it’s dead easy to thread through tight city streets and you won’t have any trouble spotting cars approaching at junctions.

 You can’t get it with any fancy automatic parking systems, but the Aygo’s light steering and small size mean you won’t have any trouble squeezing it into tight parking spaces.
 To help prevent any bumper scuffs, you can pay extra for some optional rear parking sensors.

 Around town, the Toyota does a reasonable job of softening bumps in the road but large potholes still send an unpleasant thud through the cabin.
 The new Toyota Aygo does come with added sound insulation to muffle the roar from the tyres at speed, but it’s still a little noisier than the VW Up.
-Head off the motorway and you’ll find the Toyota Aygo corners without leaning too much, but it’s not as fun to drive as Picanto, i10, Citigo or Up.
+Head off the motorway and you’ll find the Toyota Aygo corners without leaning too much, but it’s not as fun to drive as Picanto, i10 or Up.

-Pick a top-spec X-clusiv model, you get plenty of safety kit as standard, including lane-departure warning and automatic emergency braking to help prevent avoidable low-speed collisions.
-Unfortunately, you can’t get these features on entry-level cars and they’re optional extras on other models in the range.
+You get plenty of safety kit as standard, including lane-departure warning and automatic emergency braking to help prevent avoidable low-speed collisions.